bwfiq/elearning_app/README.md

 ### Dependencies

-This project was developed on:
+This project was developed with:

 - OS: Linux
 - Python 3.12.9
 - Django 5.1.6
+- django-cors-headers 4.7.0
+- djangorestframework 3.15.2

 ## Setup